Evidence Grade: Strong (A) — Supported by sleep medicine consensus and neuroscience research. What does this mean?

 Wind-down routine executedLeading7/7 nightsHabit tracker

-Average sleep durationLagging≥7hWearable or sleep diary
+Average sleep durationLagging7h or moreWearable or sleep diary

-Sleep onset latencyLagging<20 minSubjective or wearable
+Sleep onset latencyLaggingUnder 20 minSubjective or wearable

 Daytime alertnessLaggingNo caffeine needed before 10amSelf-assessment